Shipping Trends for November 2024: Latest Freight Market Cheat Sheet

 Winter is coming

 When you think of Canada, cold weather is probably one of the first things that comes to mind.
-Protect-from-freeze season will be starting with shippers over the next several weeks, so expect demand for reefer capacity to increase.
+Protect-from-freeze season has started with shippers, so expect demand for reefer capacity to stay elevated as temperatures drop.

 If you haven’t done so already, establish a plan for how you’ll keep your freight safe an secure the capacity you need.